 The outside unit of the air conditioners job is to dissipate the heat from the inside air.
 If proper clearances from buildings, bushes, decks, etc. are not maintained the heat will not be able to transferred to the outside air effectively.
 The insulation on the refrigerant line is there for a reason and any damaged or missing areas should be repaired promptly.
 Dirty fins, the area were the air is blown through and actually cooled, can restrict air flow preventing the proper amount of air to be transferred into the living space of the house.
 If a dryer vent is located near the outdoor unit, lint can restrict airflow through the compressor fins.
 Though these are not all of the problems that are found, they are very common and can affect the efficiency of your system.

 A good way to test your system to see if it is operating properly is to test the temperature drop across the evaporative coil.
 This is done by turning the system on and allowing it to run for 5 to 10 minutes.
 Then, insert a thermometer in a supply vent and then a return vent recording the two temperatures.
 Next, determine the difference between the two locations.
 The ideal temperature drop is between 14 and 20 degrees.
 If the temperature drop is higher or lower there is the potential of having a problem.
+If you are looking for cleaning services find mulberry maids services near me.

 Another good way to test the system is to feel the refrigerant line that is insulated.
 It should feel like an ice cube.
 While outside, look at the compressor itself and ask yourself these questions: